Embolden is South Australia’s peak body for specialist domestic, family and sexual violence services

 From the beginning of the women’s shelter movement in South Australia, our members have assisted thousands of women and children to achieve freedom from violence.

 We do this through promoting the safety and wellbeing of women, children and all people impacted by domestic, family and sexual violence, and supporting our member organisations in the critical work that they do.
-Collectively, we advocate for legislative reform, systemic change and community action to realise our vision: a society based on equity and respect for all women, in a world free from violence.
+Collectively, we advocate for legislative reform, systemic change and community action to realise our vision: a society based on equity and respect for all, in a world free from violence.